 Dave Hermansen, CEO of e-commerce training company Store Coach, depends on such services to give incoming orders a “pass” or “fail” grade based on advanced algorithms, order histories tied to email addresses and other fraud detection methods.

-“If an order gets a ‘pass,’ any loss you incur due to fraud is covered by [the fraud detection service],” Hermansen says.
+“If an order gets a ‘pass,’ any loss you incur due to fraud is covered by [the fraud detection service],” said Hermansen in a previous interview.
 “If it is labeled, ‘fail,’ it’s up to you whether or not you want to ship the order – you will not be covered for fraud on those orders.”

-Hermansen says his firm immediately cancels and refunds any orders that are marked “fail.”
+Hermansen said his firm immediately cancels and refunds any orders that are marked “fail.”

 Prevent fraud through training

-If you have employees, their habits can put your business at risk.
-Make sure employees are aware of threats and train them on what to do and what not to do, says Yair Levy, professor of information systems and cybersecurity at Nova Southeastern University in Fort Lauderdale, Florida.
+If you have employees, their habits can put your business at risk (especially as many employees have transitioned to a work-from-home environment sans an in-office security team, guaranteed VPN or in-person “phishing 101” lectures).
+Make sure employees are aware of threats and train them on what to do and what not to do, said Yair Levy, professor of information systems and cybersecurity at Nova Southeastern University, in a previous interview.